adarsh500/adarsh500/README.md

 <h1 align="left">Hello There 👋</h1>

-<p align="left">I'm Adarsh, a frontend wizard that loves crafting rich and seamless experiences on the web</p>

-I'm currently working as an SDE 1 at [CloudSEK](https://cloudsek.com), i've been building cool stuff here for over 2 years now
+I'm Adarsh, a frontend wizard that loves crafting rich and seamless experiences on the web.
+I'm currently working as an SWE at [Rubrik](https://rubrik.com)

-Some of my biggest work here include
+I was previously doing frontend at [CloudSEK](https://cloudsek.com) for ~2 years where i worked on
 - Worked on setting up a monorepo using [NX](https://nx.dev)
 - Introduced a custom server-driven UI architecture to build [platform integrations](https://www.cloudsek.com/integrations)
 - Built an in-house implementation of an advanced query builder.
 [Eg:-](https://react-querybuilder.js.org/)